-SIR completed renovations of 10 Jack Astor's locations during Fiscal 2017, two Jack Astor's locations in Q1 2018, and two more Jack Astor's locations in Q2 2018.
-This brings the total number of Jack Astor's renovations to 15 since the commencement of the renovation program at the end of calendar 2015.
-Subsequent to Q2 2018, SIR completed partial renovations at one additional Jack Astor's location.
-SIR is pleased with the performance of the renovated Jack Astor's locations and intends to implement similar renovations at the other Jack Astor's locations as part of its ongoing focus on strengthening its flagship brand and driving same store sales growth.
+SIR completed renovations of 10 Jack Astor's locations during Fiscal 2017, two Jack Astor's locations in Q1 2018, two Jack Astor's locations in Q2 2018, and one partial renovation of a Jack Astor's location in Q3 2018.
+This brings the total number of Jack Astor's renovations to 16 since the commencement of the renovation program at the end of calendar 2015.
+SIR is pleased with the performance of the renovated Jack Astor's locations and intends to implement similar renovations at the other Jack Astor's locations as part of its ongoing focus on further strengthening its flagship brand and driving same store sales growth.

-On November 22, 2017, the Ontario government passed legislation that raised Ontario's general minimum wage on January 1, 2018, and will raise it again on January 1, 2019, followed by annual increases at the rate of inflation.
+On November 22, 2017, the Ontario government passed legislation that raised Ontario's general minimum wage on January 1, 2018.
+The legislation also included a plan to raise minimum wage again on January 1, 2019, followed by annual increases at the rate of inflation.
 These changes will materially increase the cost of hourly labour in the majority of SIR's restaurants.
 These rapid increases to minimum wage may impact SIR's profitability and/or its ability to pass on increased costs through price increases without adversely affecting guest count velocity.
 SIR's Management is evaluating alternatives to offset the impact of these increases in an effort to reduce the price increases that otherwise may have to be implemented to mitigate anticipated cost increases.
+On June 7, 2018, a new provincial government was elected in Ontario.
+At this time, there can be no certainty that the new provincial government will maintain the planned increase to minimum wage on January 1, 2019.